MadStats/reflections-on-presentations-IbaraJin/README.md

 What were aspects of the presentations for which you had concerns or questions:
 In their plot, I cannot see a pattern except there are or are not crimes, the color of shadows does not make much sense.

+Title of presentation: Game

+What were aspects of the presentation that you liked:

+Their clear way of presentation

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation: HIB

+What were aspects of the presentation that you liked:

+Their plots are neat.

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation: Traffic

+What were aspects of the presentation that you liked:

+They put great emphasis of residual analysis, trying to make their model better

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation: NBA
+What were aspects of the presentation that you liked:
+I love their plots, they are not usually used in class, but they really help to show the main points.

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation: Terrorism
+What were aspects of the presentation that you liked:

+They have clear different dimensions when they look into their data.And they actually look into the events, not just focusing on numbers.

+What were aspects of the presentations for which you had concerns or questions: